dwyl/phoenix-chat-example/README.md

 or  you feel "_stuck_" for any reason, or have _any_ questions, please open an issue on GitHub! <br />
-Both the @dwyl and Phoenix communities are super beginner-friendly, so don't be afraid/shy.
-By asking questions, you are helping everyone that is or might be stuck with the same thing!
+Both the @dwyl and Phoenix communities are super beginner-friendly, so don't be afraid/shy. <br />
+Also, by asking questions, you are helping everyone that is or might be stuck with the _same_ thing!
 + **Chat App _specific_** questions:
 https://github.com/nelsonic/phoenix-chat-example
-+ _General_ Learning Phoenix questions:
++ **General** Learning Phoenix questions: https://github.com/dwyl/learn-phoenix-framework/issues
-https://github.com/dwyl/learn-phoenix-framework/issues